indicatorBanking and Fraud Prevention

 Looking specifically at fraudulent investment scams, the Canadians most likely to be victimized are characterized by overconfidence in their investing prowess, frequent trading, comfort with high levels of risk, high levels of education and their belief that most people can be trusted.

-Overall, it’s estimated that Canadians were defrauded of $381 million in 2021—almost four times the amount Canadians lost to fraud in 2019.
+Overall, it’s estimated that Canadians were defrauded of $123 million in 2023.

 Grandparent scams